 - Obtain parental consent if under 18

 The court found that these restrictions were too burdensome and violated the right to privacy found in Roe.

 In 2007, the Supreme Court upheld a nationwide ban on partial-birth abortion, a form of late-term abortion.
 Groups opposed to abortions, also called "pro-life" organizations, sponsored legislation to overturn Roe and continue to hold demonstrations outside abortion clinics in an attempt to dissuade women.
 Over the years, several abortion clinics have been bombed, causing many injuries and deaths.

 In the 2016 case Whole Woman's Health v.
 Hellerstedt, the Supreme Court struck down a Texas abortion law that required two things:

 - Admitting Privileges: Abortion clinic doctors must have admitting privileges at a hospital within 30 miles of the clinic; and

 - Minimum Health and Safety Standards: Abortion clinics must meet the minimum health and safety standards that other ambulatory surgical centers are required to meet.

-Proponents of the law justified it as an attempt to protect women's health, while those opposed to the law argued that it was an undue burden on women seeking abortions without sufficient medical reasons.
-The Court reasoned that despite arguments that the restrictions were designed to protect women's health, the laws were unconstitutional and unduly burdened women who were seeking abortions.
-The ruling will likely affect similar laws in about a dozen other states, including Alabama, Arkansas, Louisiana, and Mississippi.
+Proponents of the law justified it as an attempt to protect women's health, while those opposed to it argued that it was an undue burden on women seeking abortions without sufficient medical reasons.
+The Court reasoned that despite the arguments offered, the laws were unconstitutional and unduly burdened women who were seeking abortions.

 Want to Learn More About Abortion History and Laws in the U.S.?
 Talk to an Attorney